Kewemit/CyberSecurity-AIO/TryHackMe/Advent Of Cyber 24/23 - Hash Cracking.md

-- Hash functions and hash values
+- Hash functions and hash values ✅
-- Saving hashed passwords
+- Saving hashed passwords✅
-- Cracking hashes
+- Cracking hashes✅
-- Finding the password of a password-protected document
+- Finding the password of a password-protected document✅

 # Hashed Passwords
 Before we dive further, it is helpful to learn how passwords are saved in authentication systems.
 In the past passwords were stored in cleartext along with the associated username.